Internet Speed vs. Bandwidth for Business Internet

 Example: A local law firm switched from a “gigabit” cable plan to Fireline’s dedicated 500 Mbps fiber.
 Their file upload times dropped by 90% because they now had priority access to their full 500 Mbps of bandwidth, not a theoretical “up to” gigabit shared with an entire building.

 Don’t let confusion between speed and bandwidth leave your team buffering.
 If your business internet feels like a congested freeway at rush hour, you likely face a bandwidth problem that a shared provider cannot solve.
+That’s where Fireline comes in.
+With dedicated fiber and fixed wireless solutions built for SoCal businesses, we give you the private lane your operations deserve.
+Get a quote today and experience connectivity without compromise.

-🚀 Ready for a dedicated lane?
+Ready for a dedicated lane?

 Schedule a free, no-obligation Connectivity Consultation with our team.
 We’ll analyze your current performance and provide a clear recommendation tailored to how your business actually uses the internet.